Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + In Bay Area or New York (and, if not, strong reason to believe we are the best possible investor)

 ##### Product and market
-+ "Makes business work better", without being in financial services
++ "Makes business work better", without being in financial services (It's perfectly fine however for our own employees of Bloomberg LP to refer potential investments to us )
 + We have judgment to identify a winner in the relevant market (usually means a fit with one of our stated investment areas)
 + Unlikely to compete directly with our other portfolio companies